 - perform administrative tasks in areas which relate to the care of patients, including summaries of patient treatment and the writing of discharge letters

 - attend multidisciplinary team meetings both on and off-site

 - participate in an agreed on-call rota and take on an equal share in providing emergency cover

 - train, teach and supervise more junior staff in both critical care and anaesthesia.

-- The basic salary for junior hospital doctor trainees in England at Foundation Training level is £28,808 to £33,345.
-As a trainee doctor you'll receive a basic salary plus pay for any hours over 40 per week, a salary enhancement for working nights, a weekend allowance and an availability allowance if you're on-call.
+- The basic salary for junior hospital doctor trainees in England at Foundation Training level is £29,384 to £34,012.
+As a trainee doctor you'll receive a basic salary plus pay for any hours over 40 per week.

 Consultants may apply for local and national Clinical Excellence Awards and are also able to supplement their salary by working in private practice.

 Figures relate to the pay and conditions of medical doctors within the NHS - the largest employer of anaesthetists in the UK.